 An interception rate - the amount of rainfall that is captured by the tree canopy cover was also applied in the model.
-The impact of the cross slope tree planting can be seen when comparing the river flow values in Todmorden for two rainfall computer model runs.
-For a mock example of 1 in 10 year, 3-hour event, the peak flood decreased by 2% and the flood peak was delayed by 15 minutes (Figure 2)
+The impact of the cross slope tree planting can be seen when comparing the river flow values in Todmorden for two computer model runs.
+For an example of a synthetic 1 in 10 year, 3-hour event, the peak flood decreased by 2% and the flood peak was delayed by 15 minutes (Figure 2)